A Mean-Field Control Problem of Optimal Portfolio Liquidation with Semimartingale Strategies: Introduction

 In this paper we consider a single player liquidation model with semi-martingale strategies and expectations feedback where the large investor expects his current trading activity to have an impact on future market dynamics.
 There are many reasons why (large) orders may have an impact on future price dynamics.
 For instance, extensive selling may diminish the pool of counterparties and/or generate herding effects where other market participants start selling in anticipation of further price decreases.
 Extensive selling may also attract predatory traders that employ front-running strategies; see Brunnermeier and Pedersen \cite{Brunnermeier-2005}, Carlin et al. \cite{Carlin2007} and Schied and Sch\"oneborn \cite{SS-2009} for an in-depth analysis of predatory trading.

-Single and multi-player liquidation models with expectation feedback and absolutely continuous strategies have been considered by, e.g.~Cay\'e and Muhle-Karbe \cite{Caye-2016} and more recently Chen et al. \cite{CHT} and Fu et al. \cite{FHX1}.
+Single and multi-player liquidation models with expectation feedback and absolutely continuous strategies {where $dZ_t = \xi_t dt$} have been considered by, e.g.~Cay\'e and Muhle-Karbe \cite{Caye-2016} and more recently Chen et al. \cite{CHT} and Fu et al. \cite{FHX1}.
 While Cay\'e and Muhle-Karbe \cite{Caye-2016} assume an exogenous augmentation of the large trader's order flow, due to e.g., predatory traders, Chen et al. \cite{CHT} and Fu et al. \cite{FHX1} assume that the market order dynamics follows a Hawkes process with exponential kernel, and that the large investor’s trading triggers an additional flow of child orders whose rate increases linearly in the investor’s expected traded volume.
 We retain the assumption of market order arrivals following Hawkes processes but allow for general semi-martingale execution strategies.
 This results in a novel mean field control problem.
-The control problems analyzed in the existing literature are standard ones. }